cloudmesh/cloudmesh-manual/docs-source/source/faq/automated-install.md

 # FAQ

-## Cms Mostly automated install on macOS and Linux
+## Draft: Cms Mostly automated install on macOS and Linux